mesosphere/d2iq-engineering-blog/content/posts/azure-windows-worker/index.md

 ````

 With this information, you can start the DKP bootstrap cluster and create the base cluster on Azure.
 The bootstrap process is based on [KIND][kind].
-For more information, please see the DKP docs section [Azure bootstrap][dkp-azure-bootstrap].
+For more information, see the DKP docs [Azure bootstrap][dkp-azure-bootstrap] section.
 ````
 $ dkp create bootstrap
  ✓ Creating a bootstrap cluster